LukeOnuke/dlaw-fabric/README.md

 # dlaw-fabric
-Link your minecraft server with your discord server seemlessly.
-Port of the impeccable DLAW system to fabric.
+Feature complete port of the DLAW plugin to fabric.
+DLAW api fully implemented too.

+Using super-link as backend.

+Documentation comming soon...

+# todo:
+-[ ] clean up code a bit more
+-[ ] write docs
+-[ ] publish on modrinth